Your Top 16 Ways To Go Green

 Build A Strong Community

 We live within a very disconnected culture.
 We're overscheduled and rushed and have among the lowest life satisfaction in the world.
 But those living a sustainable lifestyle often say the opposite while giving credit to the interconnectedness of their lives.
 Make time to care for yourself and find enjoyment in your life.
 Make talking and laughing with loved ones a priority.
 Volunteer and help those in need.
 Be a part of your community.
-And rediscover the wonders of the world by enjoying nature walks, planting trees, organizing neighborhood cleanups, and so on.
+And rediscover the wonders of the world by enjoying nature walks, planting trees, organizing neighborhood cleanups, and so on all as ways to go green.

 Contact Your Representatives